-Teriyaki Duck Donburi, a beautiful Japanese rice bowl featuring slow-cooked teriyaki duck leg served with a fried egg, rice & bok choi.
+Teriyaki Duck Donburi, a beautiful Japanese rice bowl featuring slow-cooked teriyaki duck leg served with a fried egg, rice and bok choi.

-Duck makes a fairly regular appearance in these pages and this Teriyaki Duck recipe utilises slow cooked legs.
+Duck makes a fairly regular appearance in these pages, and this teriyaki duck donburi recipe utilises slow-cooked legs.

-Much like my duck burger, the star of this rice bowl dish from Japan is slow-cooked duck leg.
+Much like my duck burger and hoisin duck recipes, the star of this rice bowl dish from Japan is slow-cooked duck leg.

-I’ve virtually known Jo for ages through a mutual real-world friend and her recipes are super.
-She pinged a private message me when she first published this a while ago.
+I’ve virtually known Jo for ages through a mutual real-world friend, and her recipes are super.
+She pinged a private message when she first published this a while ago.

-Essentially a donburi is Japanese rice bowl, so some rice some veggies and some protein and off you go.
+Essentially, a donburi is a Japanese rice bowl, so some rice, some veggies and some protein and off you go.

-It’s very much the sort of dish that I would have ordered from Wagamama back in the UK.
+It's very much the sort of dish that I would order from Wagamama if I could look past bang bang cauliflower and teriyaki chicken noodles.

-As for the vegetables in this dish, go to town use what you have that is good fresh and in season.
+This duck donburis is now more than a rice bowl, and you should go to town and use what you have that is good, fresh and in season.

 I am sure Jo will be along in the comments shortly to agree with me.
 Apart from the bok choi, which I recently found out she hates as much as I hate avocado.